rahulshankariyer/Atlanta_Housing/README.md

         update ProjectPortfolio..RealEstate_Georgia
         set county = substring(county,1,charindex(' ',county)-1);

-6. In the 'livingArea' column, some of the areas are given in terms of Square Feet while some of them are given in Acres.
+6. In the 'livingArea' column, some of the areas are given in terms of Square Feet while others are given in Acres.
 The 'livingArea' values where the 'lotAreaUnits' is given as Acres are converted into Square Feet.

         1 Acre = 43560 Square Feet